-To the Student: Your Spanish teacher sees you coming down the hall.
-You want to impress him/her with how much Spanish you have already learned.
+Your language teacher sees you coming down the hall.
+You want to impress him/her with how much of the new foreign language you already know.
 Your teacher greets you to start the conversation.
 Continue the conversation by responding appropriately to the greeting and to any questions your teacher may ask you.
 Be sure to greet your teacher, introduce yourself, use an expression of courtesy, and bid farewell.

-- Responds to teacher's greeting and initiates introduction of self
+- □ Responds to teacher's greeting and initiates introduction of self

 - □ Introduces self

 - □ Uses an expression of courtesy

-- □ Answers all of the teacher's questions
+- □ Answers all teacher questions

 - □ Uses an appropriate farewell

 - □ Responds to teacher's greeting

 - □ Introduces self

 - □ Uses an expression of courtesy

-- □ Answers most of the teacher's questions
+- Answers most teacher questions

 - □ Uses an appropriate farewell

-- ☐ Hesitates, but then responds to teacher's greeting
+- □ Hesitates, but then responds to teacher's greeting

 - □ Introduces self

-- □ Does NOT use an expression of courtesy
+- Does NOT use an expression of courtesy

-- □ Cannot answer the teacher's questions
+- Cannot answer teacher questions

 - □ Uses an appropriate farewell

-□ No response given
+□ No response given.